When chronic stress threatens health

 - Mindfulness, meditation, breathing techniques

-- Conscious downtime without screens
+- Conscious screen-free downtime

 - Regular endurance training at moderate intensity

-- Strength training, yoga or tai chi for relaxation
+- Strength training, yoga or Tai Chi for relaxation

 - Coaching or therapy

-- Burnout counselling
+- Burnout counseling

-- Group or online discussion opportunities
+- Group or online counseling services

-Hormone and micronutrient balance :
+Hormone and micronutrient balance:

-- possibly targeted supplementation or therapy
+- If necessary, targeted supplementation or therapy

-What should men pay attention to?
+What should men consider?

 Conclusion